Materials Chemistry (MAT P1)

 Read more

-Bridges: admission to Master 2 on the basis of applications for candidates with a Master 1 in chemistry or equivalent training.
+Bridge programs: admission based on application for Master's 2 for candidates with a Master's 1 in chemistry or equivalent training.

 Reorientation: reorientation possible at the end of the Master 1 year.